Liliana Cavani: Where Are You? I'm Here (1993)

 Where Are You?
 I'm Here (Dove siete?
-Io sono qui) (1993), recounts the love story of Fausto and Elena two deaf youngsters from different backgrounds.
+Io sono qui) (1993), recounts the love story of Fausto and Elena two deaf people from different backgrounds.
 He belongs to a wealthy family who has raised him as if he were not deaf, while she comes from a more humble working-class family and has to struggle to complete her education.
-Set in contemporary Italy, the film is similar to The Cannibals and The Guest in its exploration of the themes of silence and isolation.
+Set in contemporary Italy, the film is similar to The Year of the Cannibals and The Guest in its exploration of the themes of silence and isolation.
 Like many of Cavani's films, it includes the use of dance.

-Ripley's Game (2002) and current activity
+Ripley's Game (2002)

 In 2002, Cavani made Ripley's Game (Il Gioco di Ripley), based on the novel of the same name by Patricia Highsmith, a sequel to The Talented Mr. Ripley.
-Ripley’s Game, was presented out of competition at the Venice Film Festival.
+Ripley's Game, was presented out of competition at the Venice Film Festival.

+The Order of Time (2023)

+In 2023, Cavani directed The Order of Time.
+The screenplay was written by Cavani and Paolo Costella in collaboration with physicist Carlo Rovelli.
+The film is freely inspired by Rovelli's 2017 essay of the same name.
+The film tells the story of a gathering of old friends at a seaside villa who soon discover that the world might be ending within the space of a few hours.
+It is set to premiere out of competition at the 80th Venice International Film Festival, where Cavani will be presented with the Golden Lion for Lifetime Achievement.

+The Order of Time is first feature film in over 20 years by Cavani, who was 89 years old at the time of the film's production.

+Personal life

 Cavani currently lives in Rome.
 Carpi, her hometown, has established the Associazione Fondo Liliana Cavani, where her films are preserved and made available for consultation.